Setup Kubernetes 1.14 Cluster on CentOS 7.6

 sudo systemctl enable docker && sudo systemctl start docker

-To verify if you have docker version 1.13 and higher, execute below command.
+To verify if you have Docker version 1.13 and higher, execute the below command.

 sudo docker version